Illinois man, 61, dead after race car crashes at Ontario motorsport park | CBC News

 Man lost control of his race car after turning a corner, it left the track and hit a wall

-A 61-year-old Illinois man is dead after he lost control of his race car and crashed into a wall at a Formula 5000 race in Bowmanville, Ont. on Saturday.
+A 61-year-old Illinois man is dead after he lost control of his race car and crashed into a tire barrier at a Formula 5000 race in Bowmanville, Ont. on Saturday, Durham police say.

 The crash occurred at the Canadian Tire Motorsport Park, 3233 Concession Road 10, at about 4:30 p.m., Durham Regional Police Service said in a news release on Sunday.